hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-17

+As I said yesterday, Caterpillar is currently very confusing and hard to use.
+I've run into this problem with many previous prototypes.
+It seems you just need a critical mass of language features that promote clarity, until you cross some threshold where the language becomes productive.

+But what if I have tooling that tells me exactly what's going on at runtime?
+Will that, by itself, make an otherwise confusing language practical to use?
+This is not a ridiculous thought, I think.
+People write non-trivial stuff in assembly languages.
+Presumably, at least in some cases, with the help of debuggers.

+I'm wondering if developing a debugger first is a more practical path to productivity, than reaching this critical mass of features.
+If so, I could have a usable language from early on, and could take my time expanding it.
+Only adding features incrementally, as I deem it necessary and appropriate.
+But I need to figure out if this approach can work, and that's the focus of the current prototype.

 ## 2024-04-16

 These are some notes I made while developing a program written with the current